-The City's combined net assets (governmental and business-type activities) exceeded its liabilities at June 30, 2011 by \$742.0 million (presented as net assets).
-Of this amount, \$121.5 million was reported as "unrestricted net assets".
+The City's combined net assets (governmental and business-type activities) exceeded its liabilities at June 30, 2012 by \$759.7 million (presented as net assets).
+Of this amount, \$108.3 million was reported as "unrestricted"

+net assets".
 Unrestricted net assets represent the amount available to be used to meet the City's ongoing obligations to citizens and creditors.

-The components of net assets are comprised of the following: the investment in capital assets such as land, buildings, equipment, and infrastructure (roads, sewer pipes, dams, and other immovable assets), less any related debt used to acquire that asset that is still outstanding - the amount is \$606.8 million indicating the amount of capital debt does not exceed the net book value of the City's capital assets.
+The components of net assets are comprised of the following: the investment in capital assets such as land, buildings, equipment, and infrastructure (roads, sewer pipes, dams, and other immovable assets), less any related debt used to acquire that asset that is still outstanding - the amount is \$636.9 million indicating the amount of capital debt does not exceed the net book value of the City's capital assets.
 Since most of the City's debt has a ten-year life, a considerable amount of the City's capital asset lives extend beyond the life of the debt.
 The City uses these capital assets to service the community; therefore, they are not available for future spending.
 It is important to note that other resources are needed to repay the debt because the capital assets cannot be used to finance these liabilities.

-Included within the governmental activities current and other assets are cash and investments of \$315.6 million, down 1.8% from prior year; net receivables of \$29.5 million; and \$10.5 million due from the Cambridge Health Alliance.
+Included within the governmental activities current and other assets are cash and investments of \$321.3 million, up 1.8% from prior year; net receivables of \$35.7 million; and \$9.0 million due from the Cambridge Health Alliance.

-Governmental activities long-term liabilities include \$310.7 million in general obligation bonds and notes payable; \$18.1 million in compensated absence liabilities for unused sick and vacation; and \$24.6 million in future year workers' compensation, health benefits and possible judgments.
-The major increase in the long-term liabilities is due to an increase in other postemployment benefit obligations of \$24.4 million.
+Governmental activities long-term liabilities include \$332.2 million in general obligation bonds and notes payable; \$18.2 million in compensated absence liabilities for unused sick and vacation; and \$11.9 million in future year workers' compensation, health benefits and possible judgments.
+The major increase in the long-term liabilities is due to an increase in other postemployment benefit obligations of \$26.8 million and an increase of \$21.6 million in general obligation bonds which was planned to provide funding for Capital Plan.

-Business-type activity long-term liabilities include \$22.3 million in general obligation bonds, \$496 thousand in compensated absences and \$887 thousand in future year workers' compensation and health benefits.
-The net reduction of \$5.1 million in general obligation bonds compared to prior year is attributable to an aggressive ten-year repayment schedule for most debt.
+Business-type activity long-term liabilities include \$18.6 million in general obligation bonds, \$502 thousand in compensated absences and \$765 thousand in future year workers' compensation and health benefits.
+The net reduction of \$3.5 million in general obligation bonds compared to prior year is attributable to an aggressive ten-year repayment schedule for most debt.